Blockstream/green_android/README.md

-# Blockstream Green - A native bitcoin wallet for Android
+# Blockstream App - A native bitcoin wallet for Android

 [![Build Status](https://travis-ci.org/Blockstream/green_android.png?branch=master)](https://travis-ci.org/Blockstream/green_android)

-## What is Blockstream Green?
+## What is Blockstream App?

-Blockstream Green is a non-custodial Bitcoin wallet - it allows you to safely store, send, and receive your Bitcoin.
+Blockstream App is a non-custodial Bitcoin wallet - it allows you to safely store, send, and receive your Bitcoin.

 It's a mobile app available for Android and [iOS](https://github.com/Blockstream/green_ios), based on [gdk](https://github.com/blockstream/gdk), our cross-platform wallet library.